Azure-Samples/service-fabric-cluster-templates/README.md

 ---
-languages: []
+languages:
+- powershell
+- json
 products:
 - azure
-topic: sample
+page_type: sample
+description: "Sample Service Fabric cluster templates that you can customize for use in setting up your clusters."
 ---

-# Project Name

-Service Fabric Sample Cluster templates
+# Service Fabric Sample Cluster templates

 ## Details